rajmiltonn/RajTon-Estates/README.md

 - **Easy Navigation:** The site’s layout is designed for quick and easy access to all features and services.
 - **Secure Transactions:** Our platform ensures that all your dealings are secure and handled with utmost confidentiality.
-- **Support & Guidance:** We provide resources and tools to help you make informed decisions every step of the way.
+- **Support & Guidance:** We provide resources and tools to help you make informed decisions every step of the way..

 ## Additional Information